Harishpmkumar/php_ajax_crud_project/README.md

 5. **update.php**: PHP script to handle the updating of records in the database.
 6. **delete.php**: PHP script to handle the deletion of records from the database.
 7. **config.php**: PHP script containing database connection details.
+8. **table_data.php**: PHP script containing table for loading(refreshing).
+9. **style.css**: Style sheet having the simple css for the index page.

 ## Features

 - Display a form for adding new records to the database.
-- Display a table listing existing records from the database with options to edit or delete each record.
+- Display a table listing existing records from the database with options to update or delete each record.
 - Use Bootstrap 5 for styling the UI.
 - Use jQuery for handling form submission and AJAX requests.